 We do not believe that our corporate structure or any other matters relating to our business operations currently require that ACM Shanghai obtain any permissions or approvals from the China Securities Regulatory Commission, or CSRC, or any other mainland China central government authority in connection with ACM's listing, or offering for sale in the future, shares of our Class A common stock in the United States.
 We, including ACM Shanghai, therefore have never solicited any permission or approval from any mainland China central government authority, and thus no such permissions or approvals have been received or denied, in connection with ACM Research's seeking and maintaining the listing of our Class A common stock in the United States.
-In the event that we inadvertently conclude that permissions or approvals are not required, or either the CSRC or another mainland China central government authority were to determine that existing mainland China aws or regulations require that ACM Shanghai obtain the authority's permission or approval to continue ACM Research's listing of Class A common stock in the United States or if those existing mainland China laws and regulations, or interpretations thereof, were to change to require such permission or approval, ACM Shanghai could be unable to obtain any such permission or approval or could be able to obtain such permission or approval only on terms and conditions that impose material new operating or other restrictions and limitations on ACM Shanghai.
+In the event that we inadvertently conclude that permissions or approvals are not required, or either the CSRC or another mainland China central government authority were to determine that existing mainland China laws or regulations require that ACM Shanghai obtain the authority's permission or approval to continue ACM Research's listing of Class A common stock in the United States or if those existing mainland China laws and regulations, or interpretations thereof, were to change to require such permission or approval, ACM Shanghai could be unable to obtain any such permission or approval or could be able to obtain such permission or approval only on terms and conditions that impose material new operating or other restrictions and limitations on ACM Shanghai.
 In such circumstances, it would materially and adversely affect the value of our Class A common stock, which may decline in value or become worthless.
 In addition, ACM Shanghai could face sanctions by the CSRC or other mainland China central government authorities or pressure from the mainland China government in various business matters for failure to obtain such permission or approval.
-Such potential sanctions or pressure form a public offering of ACM Research securities in the United States to ACM Shanghai, cold face could have a material and adverse effect on our business, financial condition, results of operations, reputation and prospects, as well as the trading price of ACM Research Class A common stock, which could decline in value or become worthless.
+Such potential sanctions or pressure may include fines and penalties on ACM Shanghai's operations in mainland China, limitations on its operating privileges in mainland China, delays in or restrictions on the transfer of proceeds from a public offering of ACM Research securities in the United States to ACM Shanghai, restrictions on or prohibition of the payments or remittance of dividends by ACM Shanghai to ACM Research, or other actions that could have a material and adverse effect on our business, financial condition, results of operations, reputation and prospects, as well as the trading price of ACM Research Class A common stock, which could decline in value or become worthless.